microsoft/sbom-tool/docs/sbom-tool-cli-reference.md

 ./sbom-tool-win-x64.exe generate -b c:\outputDrop -bc c:\Users\test\TestProject -pn TestProject -pv 1.0.0 -ps MyCompany -nsb http://mycompany.com -m c:\sboms
 ```

 Then the sbom will not be found at the default location.
-In order to allow the tool to validate the SBOM at the different location you must provide the path to the `_manifest` that was created in that directory.
-So in order to validate in this scenario you can run:
+In order to allow the tool to validate the SBOM at the different location you must provide the path to the `_manifest` that was created in that directory:

 ```
 ./sbom-tool-win-x64.exe validate -b c:\outputDrop -o c:\validationOutputPath\output.json -mi SPDX:2.2 -m c:\sboms\_manifest